pligonstein/pligonstein.github.io/_posts/2025-01-30-Mifare-CTF-challenge.md

 ![Recovered key](/images/_posts/Recovered-key.jpeg)

-Finally, with the decrypted communication we just paste this into cyberchef to decrypt the hex data and then we got ourselves the flag.
+Finally, with the decrypted communication we just paste this into cyberchef to decrypt the hex data and we got ourselves the flag.

 ![image](https://github.com/user-attachments/assets/a756894a-3426-49ff-a5be-6cc072a1d906)